 – Data scientists, data engineers, data technicians,

-2. You need to design and develop a new digital product or develop your existing software.
+– Security experts. - You need to design and develop a new digital product or develop your existing software.

-A quality nearshoring partner will offer software design services, including workshops with Business Analysts and UX experts, as well as software development services.
+A quality nearshoring partner will offer software design services, including workshops with Business Analysts and UX experts, as well as software development services. - You need to add specific competencies to your technology team.

 You have an existing team, and you need to spice it up a bit to make it just that little more innovative and creative through new skills.
-With a good nearshore partner, new team members will be handpicked to address your needs.
+With a good nearshore partner, new team members will be handpicked to address your needs. - You value high quality of work.

-You would like to work with a company that has a proven track record and is able to demonstrate the quality of their work through client testimonials and case studies.
+You would like to work with a company that has a proven track record and is able to demonstrate the quality of their work through client testimonials and case studies. - You don’t want to waste time searching, recruiting, and training people.

 You want a well-rounded team of experienced professionals quickly as you don’t have time and energy to search, review, interview candidates and then wait for them to become adept at their work.
 You’d prefer them to hit the ground running.